JennyPenguin/A1_Neural_Texture_Compression/README.md

     ("Large", (16, 32, 64, 128), 4, ":")
 ]
 ```
 Note that the architectures is shared across all images.
+The last value in the tuple of each architecture is the linestyle for the model in the PSNR training plot.

 To change the images, change
 ```python